rg-2006/qrng-distillation-paper/README.md

 ## Citation

-If you use this code in your research:
+If you use this code in your research (give a shout plz and thanks):

 ```bibtex
 @misc{qrng_distillation_2026,